dotnet/docs/docs/framework/data/wcf/feed-customization-wcf-data-services.md

 ## Feed Customization Considerations
  You should consider the following when defining custom feed mappings.

--   The [!INCLUDE[ssAstoria](../../../../includes/ssastoria-md.md)] client treats mapped elements in a feed as empty when they contain only whitespace.
-Because of this, mapped elements that contain only whitespace are not materialized on the client with the same whitespace.
-To preserve this whitespace on the client, you must set the value of `KeepInContext` to `true` in the feed mapping attribute.
+-   The [!INCLUDE[ssAstoria](../../../../includes/ssastoria-md.md)] client treats mapped elements in a feed as empty when they contain only white space.
+Because of this, mapped elements that contain only white space are not materialized on the client with the same white space.
+To preserve this white space on the client, you must set the value of `KeepInContext` to `true` in the feed mapping attribute.

 ## Versioning Requirements
  Feed customization has the following [!INCLUDE[ssODataShort](../../../../includes/ssodatashort-md.md)] protocol versioning requirements: